dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 for a specific crash, which can also be tied back to the NYC Motor Vehicle Collisions - Crashes dataset.
 Multiple vehicles can be involved in a single crash.
-- **2015 NYC Tree Census** Contains detailed information on the trees living throughout NYC collected by the NYC parks and recreation board.
+- **2015 NYC Tree Census** Contains detailed information on the trees living throughout NYC collected by the NYC parks and recreation board in 2015.

 ## Analytic Questions
 ### NYC Motor Vehicle Collisions and 2015 NYC Tree Census Dataset Questions